FalixNodes-Software/KB-articles/content/_posts/minecraft/java/2025-03-01-datapacks.md

 2. Select a server from your server list.

-3. You will be redirected to the [Console Page] of your server (https://client.falixnodes.net/server/console).
+3. You will be redirected to the [Console Page](https://client.falixnodes.net/server/console) of your server.
 In the top navigation bar, hover over "Manage", then navigate to the [File Manager](https://client.falixnodes.net/server/filemanager).

 4. Locate and open the "[world](https://client.falixnodes.net/server/filemanager?dir=/world/)" folder.